 - 6 References

 Great Council of 101 AC

 Prelude to the Council

 King Jaehaerys I's son and heir, Prince Aemon, had died in 92 AC, which caused Jaehaerys to choose Aemon's younger brother, Prince Baelon, as his heir, passing over Aemon's daughter, Princess Rhaenys - an act that would cause the Second Quarrel.
-Prince Baelon, however, died in 101 AC, causing Jaehaerys to be in need for a new heir yet again.
-Instead of having the King decide on his own, a Great Council was called together to settle the matter.
+Prince Baelon, however, died in 101 AC, causing Jaehaerys to be in need of a new heir yet again.
+Instead of having the king decide on his own, a Great Council was called together to settle the matter.
 This was the first Great Council to have ever been called.

 The outcome of the Council

 There were a total of nine lesser claims, all of which were heard and dismissed.
 This left two final candidates for the crown: Prince Viserys Targaryen, the eldest son of Prince Baelon and his sister-wife, Princess Alyssa, and Laenor Velaryon, the son of Princess Rhaenys.